WiiW337/monkeesbandweb/README.md

-# MONKEE'S WEBPAGE
+# THE MONKEES WEBPAGE
-A site to show the music, video, & photo of the band called as **Monkee**
+My goal to create this website to let the fans can easily follow their favourite band, **The Monkees**.

 [Visit the webpage](https://wiiw337.github.io/monkeesbandweb/)